nguyenduyanhluong/TMU-MRP-2025/README.md

 ## Results
 ## Overview

-This repository contains the final phase of my Major Research Project (MRP) for the MSc in Data Science and Analytics program at Toronto Metropolitan University.
-This stage focuses on optimizing the best-performing models from the Methodology and Experiments phase, comparing their performance against real-world benchmarks, and providing recommendations for practical deployment in fraud detection systems.
+This repository contains the implementation and experiments from my **Major Research Project (MRP)** for the MSc in Data Science and Analytics program at Toronto Metropolitan University.
+The project focuses on improving credit card fraud detection using supervised machine learning, comparing both single-model and hybrid approaches, and evaluating their performance on a real-world dataset.

+The study explored multiple algorithms, identified the most effective ones, and examined their decision-making process using model interpretability techniques.
+Recommendations are provided for deploying these models in practical fraud detection systems.

 ## Objectives

-- Refine and optimize top-performing fraud detection models
-- Compare standalone XGBoost and a hybrid XGBoost + Deep Neural Network (DNN) ensemble
+- Identify the supervised ML model that offers the best balance between detection accuracy and false positives.
+- Test the benefits of combining models in an ensemble compared to using individual models.
+- Explore the role of feature engineering in improving model accuracy and robustness.
+- Handle class imbalance effectively using **class weighting.**
-- Evaluate models using metrics suited for imbalanced data (ROC-AUC, PR-AUC, F1-score, recall, precision)
+- Evaluate models using appropriate metrics for imbalanced data such as ROC-AUC, PR-AUC, F1-score, recall, and precision.
-- Benchmark performance against the winning Kaggle IEEE-CIS Fraud Detection solution
-- Provide actionable insights for deploying fraud detection models in production environments

 ## Methodology
-- **Model Optimization:** Tuned XGBoost with advanced hyperparameters (regularization, learning rate, feature sampling) for maximum recall and balanced performance.
+- **Model Selection:** Evaluated Logistic Regression, Random Forest, XGBoost, Artificial Neural Networks, Deep Neural Networks, and an XGBoost + DNN ensemble.
+- **Class Imbalance Handling:** Applied class weighting to improve detection of rare fraud cases.
-- **Ensemble Approach:** Combined XGBoost with a DNN using a weighted probability average (0.6 for XGBoost, 0.4 for DNN) to leverage the strengths of both models.
+- **Ensemble Approach:** Combined XGBoost with DNN through weighted probability averaging to leverage the strengths of both.
-- **Loss Function:** Implemented Focal Loss in the DNN to handle extreme class imbalance and reduce the impact of easily classified examples.
-- **Evaluation Strategy:** Compared models using validation data and reported metrics like ROC-AUC, PR-AUC, precision, recall, F1-score, and confusion matrices.
+- **Evaluation Metrics:** Measured ROC-AUC, PR-AUC, precision, recall, F1-score, and confusion matrices.
-- **Benchmarking:** Measured performance against the 1st place Kaggle model to assess competitiveness.
+- **Model Interpretation:** Used SHAP for XGBoost and feature importance for Random Forest to understand which features drive fraud detection.

 ## Key Results
-- The Enhanced XGBoost model achieved a ROC-AUC of 0.9628 and a PR-AUC of 0.7676, identifying over 82% of fraud cases with a reasonable trade-off on precision.
-- The XGBoost + DNN ensemble reached a ROC-AUC of 0.9629 and a PR-AUC of 0.7898, with a precision of 0.7818 and recall of 0.6927, striking a strong balance between catching fraud and limiting false positives.
-- Both models outperformed the standalone 1st place XGBoost from the Kaggle competition (ROC-AUC 0.9602 public, 0.9324 private).
+- **Enhanced XGBoost and XGBoost + DNN Ensemble** delivered the best overall performance.
-- The ensemble’s performance makes it especially promising for deployment, where minimizing missed fraud and excessive false alarms is critical.
+- The **ensemble model** achieved strong precision–recall balance, making it suitable for minimizing both missed fraud and false positives.
+- Feature analysis revealed that transaction amount, card details, engineered behavioral features, and time-based patterns are key predictors.
+- No identity-based features (e.g., device type, email domain) were added, as they were unnecessary for this dataset.

 ## Dataset

 **Source:** [IEEE-CIS Fraud Detection Dataset (Kaggle)](https://www.kaggle.com/competitions/ieee-fraud-detection/data)

-This dataset contains anonymized transaction and identity information from real-world e-commerce activity, reflecting challenges such as class imbalance, anonymized features, and time-based behavior.
+The dataset contains anonymized transaction information with severe class imbalance, making it ideal for testing fraud detection methods.

 ## Contact

 **Author:** Nguyen Duy Anh Luong
 **Supervisor:** Dr. Shengkun Xie
 **Email:** [nguyenduyanh.luong@torontomu.ca]

-## Next Steps

-The next and final stage of this project will be the **Final Report**, which will:
-- Summarize the findings across all project phases
-- Compare all models and results in one place
-- Provide final recommendations for deploying the fraud detection system in a real-world setting
-- Document lessons learned and opportunities for further research